aptech/docs/docs/CR-qrep.rst

 :math:`Q\ 1\ Y`, for some :math:`Y`, are required.
 For these cases see :func:`qtyrep` and :func:`qyrep`.

 :func:`qrep` allows you to control the pivoting.
-For example, suppose that :math:`X` is a data set with a column of ones in the first column.
+For example, suppose that :math:`X` is a dataset with a column of ones in the first column.
 If there are linear dependencies among the columns of :math:`X`, the column of ones for the constant may get pivoted away.
 This column can be forced to be included among the linearly independent columns using *pvt*.